Social

 The Global Disaster Prevention Center was established in Kodaira, Tokyo, in September 2015 within Bridgestone Corporation in order to instill a deeper commitment in all Group employees to the Bridgestone Safety Mission Statement of “Safety First, Always” from a disaster prevention perspective.

-Fire prevention is another key safety value at the Bridgestone Group.
-The Global Disaster Prevention Center engages in education and training to review the causes of past failures, such as the fire at the Bridgestone Tochigi Plant on September 8, 2003.
-Bridgestone conducts various training at the center, including sessions that resonate with employees through stories told about past fire accidents and sessions that demonstrate the danger of fire by allowing employees to experience the sensation of static electricity and dust explosions.
-Bridgestone Corporation also conducts training that facilitates prevention and early detection of accidents using wreckage found in fire-devastated areas and model facilities.
+The center engages in education and training to review the causes of past failures, such as the fire that occurred at the Bridgestone Tochigi Plant on September 8, 2003.
+Bridgestone conducts various kinds of training at the center, including sessions that make an impact on employees through accounts of past accidents involving fire, and sessions that demonstrate the danger of fire through simulations of static electricity and dust explosion phenomena.
+Bridgestone also conducts training to facilitate the prevention and early detection of accidents, using wreckage found in fire-devastated areas and model facilities to convey the significant impact of fire.
 By introducing examples of fires that have occurred not only in Japan but worldwide, the center boasts a hands-on learning environment for global safety training.

-Trained personnel at Global Disaster Prevention Center
+Personnel trained at the Global Disaster Prevention Center

-Number of trained personnel 2,198 1,989 527 978
+Number of personnel trained

 Health initiatives in Japan